A combination of hormonal and metabolic differences makes losing weight more difficult for women than for men.

 - Free-range and grass-fed meat

-3. avoid hormone-disrupting foods
+3. Avoid hormone-disrupting foods

-4. cope with stress
+4. Manage stress

-5. professional help
+5. Professional help